WNBA Finals

 The WNBA Finals is the championship series of the Women's National Basketball Association (WNBA) and the conclusion of the league's postseason each fall.
 The series was named the WNBA Championship until 2002.

 The series is played between the winners of the playoff semifinals.
 At the conclusion of the championship round, the winner of the WNBA Finals is presented the championship trophy.
 The WNBA Finals has been played at the conclusion of every WNBA season in history, the first being held in 1997.

 From 2005 to 2024, the winner of the WNBA Finals was determined through a 2–2–1 format.
 The first, second, and fifth games of the series were played at the arena of the team who earned home court advantage by having the better record during the regular season.
-Beginning in 2025, the Finals switched to a best-of-seven series with a 2–2–1–1–1 format similar to that of the NBA Finals.
+Beginning in 2025, the Finals switched to a best-of-seven series with a 2–2–1–1–1 format similar to the NBA Finals.